BP-Media/bp-album/readme.txt

 = 0.1.8.8 =
 * "Please upload only JPG, GIF or PNG photos" error fixed.
 This was defect was caused by changes made in BuddyPress 1.2.8
-* "No BP-Album+ menu visible inside the BuddyPress admin interface" error fixed.
+* "No BP-Album menu visible inside the BuddyPress admin interface" error fixed.
 This defect was caused by changes made in WordPress 3.1

 = 0.1.8.7 =
 * "All BP-Album activity stream posts dropped when admin deletes a user" [Tracker Entry](http://code.google.com/p/buddypress-media/issues/detail?id=60)